gwenf/hackathon-toolkit/README.md

 Figuring out how to share and edit code together is usually the hardest part of any hackathon.
 Don't get hung up here.
 You can use Git if you know it, but if you don't there are many other options, including just sending files back and forth to each other on Dropbox or Google Drive.

+* [Glitch](https://glitch.com) - This will allow your whole team to work together on a website or app.
+Very cool!
 * [Codeshare](https://codeshare.io) - this is an online tool that allow multiple people to be working on the same file
 * [Dropbox](https://www.dropbox.com)
 * Google Drive